November 17, 2023

 What’s Upheld & What’s Not?

-It should be known that just because an piece of advertising is highly complained about, it doesn’t necessarily mean the complaint will be upheld by the ASA.
-For example, all of the rulings featured in the ASA’s news article “Top 10 most complained about ads from 2017”, not a single ruling was upheld even though some received hundreds of complaints.
+It should be known that just because a piece of advertising is highly complained about, it doesn’t necessarily mean the complaint will be upheld by the ASA.
+For example, not a single ruling against the companies featured in the ASA’s news article “Top 10 most complained about ads from 2017” was upheld, even though some received hundreds of complaints.

-A recent email promotion held by Prettylittlething.com Ltd t/a Prettylittlething.com had a single complaint (as of October 2023) against them and the ASA upheld this complaint.
-The complainant had tried to use a discount code provided to them via and email promotion but was unable to redeem it due to IT issues on part of Prettylittlething.com.
-After seeking the customer services teams, the complainant was still unable to redeem the promotion.
-The promotion was challenged for not being administered fairly and the ASA upheld and warned Prettylittlething.com to ensure they abided by CAP Code 8.2 and that the ad must not occur again in the form as complained.
+A recent email promotion held by Prettylittlething.com Ltd t/a Prettylittlething.com had a single complaint (as of October 2023) against them, and the ASA upheld this complaint.
+The complainant had tried to use a discount code provided to them via an email promotion, but was unable to redeem it due to IT issues from the side of Prettylittlething.com.
+After seeking the customer service teams, the complainant was still unable to redeem the promotion.
+The promotion was challenged for not being administered fairly, and the ASA upheld and warned Prettylittlething.com to ensure they abided by CAP Code 8.2 and that the ad must not occur again in the form as complained.

 Promoters and brands will find that section 8 of the CAP Code will provide the most relevant and helpful information when it comes to running a promotion or a competition.